-Rectal Bleeding (Stable)
+Lower GI Bleeding (Stable)

-1) You may resume normal activity as long as you feel well.
+You have not lost a large amount of blood and your condition appears stable at this time.
+You may resume normal activity as long as you feel well.

--- Increasing abdominal pain
+- Increasing abdominal pain

--- Weakness, dizziness or fainting
+- Weakness, dizziness

 Get emergency medical care if any of the following occur:

 - Loss of consciousness

 - Vomiting blood